 What does the Scholar Rescue Fund do?

-Since 2002, IIE-SRF has assisted over 570 scholars from 50 countries, placing them at more than 300 host partner institutions in 40 countries around the world.
-This includes 276 Iraqi scholars awarded fellowships under the IIE-SRF Iraq Project.
+Since 2002, IIE-SRF has assisted more than 600 scholars from 53 countries, placing them at over 300 host partner institutions in 40 countries.

 Learn more about the Scholar Rescue Fund